ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/dae/ISISICP---enabling-incremental-event-file-creation.md

 ```
 The changes will not take effect until you restart the ISISICP program - make sure you are in SETUP and any runs have finished saving, then kill the `ISISICP` process using task manager (you can restart seci/ibex if you prefer, but that is not necessary)

-After this is enabled, you can also run Mantid on any computer and use the kafka live listener to view and process events live during the run.
+After this is enabled, you can also run Mantid on any computer and use the Kafka live listener to view and process events live during the run.